ibm-cloud-docs/key-protect/migrate-st.md

 Some {{site.data.keyword.cloud_notm}} services and IBM software that integrate with HPCS can participate in an automated CRK migration workflow to {{site.data.keyword.keymanagementserviceshort}} Dedicated.
 This workflow is based on migration intents and key lifecycle synchronization events, and is designed to minimize disruption while preserving cryptographic continuity.

+#### Alternative migration path: re-creating service instances
+{: #migration-alternative-path}

+An alternative to the migration intent workflow is to create a new instance of the {{site.data.keyword.cloud_notm}} service and configure it with a CRK from {{site.data.keyword.keymanagementserviceshort}} Dedicated from the start.
+You then copy the data and metadata from the existing service instance to the new one.
+After the new instance is verified, the original instance that uses the HPCS CRK can be decommissioned.

+This approach might cause interruption of service during the transition period while data is being copied and references are updated to point to the new instance.
+The trade-off is that this approach requires provisioning new infrastructure, copying data, and updating any references (for example, endpoints, bindings, or application configuration) that point to the original service instance.
+Evaluate the operational cost of re-creating the service instance against the simplicity of starting fresh with a {{site.data.keyword.keymanagementserviceshort}} Dedicated CRK.

-This section describes the migration model, prerequisites, migration flow, and how to monitor progress.
+This section describes the migration intent model, prerequisites, migration flow, and how to monitor progress.

 #### Migration overview
 {: #migration-overview}